Ecological Risk Assessment

-These questions may be about potential risks such as impacts on the aesthetic value of a place due to physical alterations, effects of pollution on endangered species, or the consequences of long-term release of contaminants to an ecosystem.
+Every day, people face questions about environmental concerns, many of them related to how we interact with plants, animals, and ecosystems as a whole.
+These questions may be about potential impacts on a place’s aesthetic value, effects of pollution on endangered species, or the consequences of long-term release of contaminants to an ecosystem.
 For example:

 - How would the construction of a dam impact fish populations in nearby water bodies?

 - Can residential or agricultural application of an insecticide harm endangered bird species?